-If your child has a 504 Plan, then they are already getting accommodations to help them.
+If your child has a 504 Plan, then you have already connected with the Special Education Department.

 How is an IEP different from a 504 plan?